 The interior and exterior were signed by the designer himself—a world-renowned industrial engineer, Chuck Pelly.
 In the late 1950s, Pelly was hired by Holiday House trailers to create the limited edition model.

 The trailer has a 35-gallon fresh water tank, a 35-gallon black water tank, and 40-gallon grey water holding.
 The air conditioning system has a heat pump and is kept concealed beneath the front couch.

-This rare piece of history is currently selling for $250,000.
+This rare vintage Holiday House trailer was sold for $250,000.
 You can learn more from Flyte Camp on their website.